 This is fundamentally a product built to a digital blueprint, but those who covet what we might describe as a more traditional analogue sound from this type of component shouldn't be alarmed.

-In a way it would be easy to understate just how great a performer the Uniti Atom is, insofar as it’s kind-of what we have come to expect from Naim.
+In a way, it would be easy to understate just how great a performer the Uniti Atom is, insofar as it is kind-of what we have come to expect from Naim.